0xShadowByte/0xShadowByte/README.md

 - <a href= "https://github.com/0xShadowByte/ServiceNow-Ticketing"> ServiceNow Ticketing</a>
 - <a href= "https://github.com/0xShadowByte/RDP-on-Azure-Sentinel"> Setting up a RDP on Azure Sentinel</a>
 - <a href= "https://github.com/0xShadowByte/Salesforce"> Salesforce Hands On Lab Portoilo</a>
+- <a href= "https://github.com/0xShadowByte/OKTA"> Monitoring and Reporting on Password Policy Compliance</a>
 - <a href= "https://github.com/0xShadowByte/RDP-on-VM"> Setting up a RDP on a VM</a>
 - <a href= "https://github.com/0xShadowByte/Learning-SQL">MySQL Lab</a>
 - <a href= "https://github.com/0xShadowByte/Active-Directory/tree/main">Active Directory</a>